 Low-quality rollers will make the belt move from time to time, which is obviously very annoying.
 Because then you’ll need to adjust the belt in order to center it.
 The T614 has got crowned rollers which you normally only find on higher-end treadmills.
 So that’s a plus.

 Other aspects of this treadmill which are directly or indirectly related to the build quality, are the; 300 lbs maximum user weight, 4 Hex Cell StrikeZone cushioning system and limited warranty.

 The 300 lbs maximum user weight and a special cushioning system are pretty common things for mid-level treadmills.
-However, the 10-year warranty on the frame is uncommon.
-Most brands offer a lifetime warranty on their frame.
-This might be something that you want to take into account.

 Power & Noise: 4/5

 The 2.75 CHP motor is powerful enough for runners to run at higher speed levels.
 This treadmill supports a maximum speed of 12 miles per hour.
 Which is usually fast enough for recreational runners.

 If you plan on running at a high-speed level on a regular basis, then you should be aware that at a higher speed level you can expect the motor to make a bit of noise.
 How noisy it will is depends on various factors, like; the room itself, the use (or absence) of a mat under the treadmill and your own noise acceptance level.

 At first sight, the console of the T614 might look a bit overwhelming to some people.
 There are quite a lot of options which you can choose from and it might take some time to figure out all of the information on the display.
 But once you got a hold of it, you’ll probably agree that most of it does make sense.

 The high-resolution blue backlit LCD monitor displays all of the information you may expect, like; time, distance, incline percentage, speed and calories burned.
 The combination of the high resolution and backlit does make the display clear to read.